Alfred W. Crosby: Career

 Crosby was an inter-disciplinary researcher who combined the fields of history, geography, biology and medicine.
 Recognizing the majority of modern-day wealth is located in Europe and the "Neo-Europes", Crosby set out to investigate what historical causes are behind the disparity, investigating the biological factors that contributed to the success of Europeans in their quest to conquer the world.
 One of the important themes of his work was how epidemics affected the history of mankind.
 As early as the 1970s, he was able to understand the impact of the 1918 flu pandemic on world history.

-According to Hal Rothman, a professor of History at the University of Nevada, Las Vegas, Crosby "added biology to the process of human exploration, coming up with explanations for events as diverse as Cortés' conquest of the Aztec Empire and the fall of the Inca empire that made vital use of the physical essence of humanity."
+According to Hal Rothman, a professor of history at the University of Nevada, Las Vegas, Crosby "added biology to the process of human exploration, coming up with explanations for events as diverse as Cortés' conquest of the Aztec Empire and the fall of the Inca empire that made vital use of the physical essence of humanity."

-In 1972 he created the term "Columbian Exchange" in his book of the same name.
+In 1972 he created the term Columbian Exchange in his book of the same name.
 The term has become popular among historians and journalists.
 Other terms coined included 'Neo-Europes' and 'virgin soil epidemic'.

 Crosby was also interested in the history of science and technology.
 He wrote several books on this subject, dealing with the history of quantification, of projectile technology, and the history of the use of energy.
 He said that the study of history also made him a researcher of the future.
 He was very much interested in how humankind could make the future a better one.

 He taught at Washington State University, where he was a co-founder of the school's first black studies department, then Yale University, the Alexander Turnbull Library in New Zealand, and twice at the University of Helsinki as a Fulbright Bicentennial Professor, most recently in 1997–98.
 He was appointed an academician by Finnish president Martti Ahtisaari.
 He retired from the chair of Professor Emeritus of History, Geography, and American Studies of the University of Texas at Austin, after teaching for 22 years, in 1999.

 Personal life

-Crosby was interviewed by historian John Frederick Schwaller, where discussed his life and work.
+Crosby was interviewed by historian John Frederick Schwaller, who discussed Crosby's life and work.

 Crosby's hobbies included birdwatching and jazz, on which topic he could lecture with great expertise.
 He traveled with thirty-six students to Delano, California to assist in building a health center for the United Farm Workers.

 He was married to linguist Frances Karttunen.
 He was previously married, to Anna Bienemann and Barbara Stevens.
 His son Kevin, and his daughter, Carolyn, survived him.
-He died at Nantucket Island of complications of Parkinson’s disease.
+He died on Nantucket Island of complications of Parkinson's disease.